kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Redis_Cache_Optimization/description.md

 project aimed at optimizing data retrieval performance and ensuring efficient resource usage in the e-commerce platform.

-### Prediction_for_cache.ipynb

-This file focuses on optimizing Redis caching through predictive classification of product data.
+This next part focuses on optimizing Redis caching through predictive classification of product data.
 The code preprocesses a dataset containing product information, identifying the top-selling products and creating a binary classification target variable ('Cache') based on sales volume and ratings.
 Machine learning models, including Logistic Regression, Random Forest, and SVM, are trained to predict the likelihood of caching.
 The Random Forest model is chosen for its predictive performance.
 Additionally, an example product instance is constructed and passed through the trained Random Forest model to determine whether it should be cached in Redis or not.
 This project encapsulates a practical application of classification techniques for caching optimization in memory systems.

-### shaunak_ecommerce.json

-The provided JSON dataset named 'shaunak_ecommerce.json' represents customer profiles and their interactions within an e-commerce platform.
-Each entry includes details such as customer ID, name, contact information, address, billing information, interactions (including viewed products, wishlist, cart contents, and loyalty program details), and order history.
-Under interactions, customers' engagements with various product categories like electronics, clothing, and groceries are outlined, including products viewed, added to wishlist, or placed in the cart.
-Additionally, the dataset captures customers' membership levels and points within a loyalty program.
-The order history section details each customer's past purchases, including order ID, date, total amount, and specific items purchased.
-This dataset is comprehensive and can be leveraged for various analyses, including customer behavior, product preferences, and sales trends within the e-commerce platform.

 ### product_data.csv